Desmond Morgan

 Desmond Morgan (born September 9, 1992) is an American college football coach and former linebacker.
-He is the senior defensive analyst for the University of Memphis, a position he has held since 2023.
+He is the Safeties Coach for Auburn University, a position he has held since January 2026.
 He played college football for the Michigan Wolverines football team from 2011 to 2015.
 He was a 2011 ESPN.com and BTN.com Big Ten All-Freshman selection as well as a 2011 College Football News All-Freshman honorable mention for the 2011 team.

 High school career

 When Morgan was in high school, he worked out at a local gym in Holland, Michigan, that his father, Scott Morgan, went on to purchase in January 2017.
 He played linebacker and quarterback for West Ottawa High School, earning The Holland Sentinel Defensive Player of the Year recognition in 2010.
 In high school, Morgan was rated as the 24th and 42nd best high school football inside or middle linebacker in the national class of 2011 by ESPN and Scout.com, respectively.
 Rivals.com rated him as the 25th best football player in the state of Michigan.
 Morgan also played quarterback in high school.
 Morgan was a Michigan Wolverines fan growing up, and he committed to Michigan in early February 2011.